-The 3 residents on call each weekend day are responsible for rounding on the inpatients from all services such that if a resident is not on call on a weekend day he/she is free from clinical responsibilities.
+The 3 residents on call each weekend day are responsible for rounding on the inpatients from all services, thus residents regularly have 2-3 full weekends off per month.

 The distribution of primary and back up call is distributed among the PGY-2, PGY-3, and PGY-4 residents.
 Interns participate in call within the scope allowed by ACGME duty hours during their months rotating with the Otolaryngology Department.